 All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

-Premillennialism: This is by far the most popular eschatological position (Dispensational Premillennialism (DP), in particular).
+Premillennialism: This is probably the most popular eschatological position (Dispensational Premillennialism (DP), in particular).
 I talk about this now because we will be dealing with the only passage in the entire New Testament that gives us the idea of a thousand year kingdom, which premillennialists interpret literally.
 Basically, proponents (DP) of this position teach that God has a plan for Israel that is separate from the Church.
-Most teach that the Rapture of the Church will take place before the so-called seven year tribulation period; that’s known as the pre-trib Rapture.
+Most teach that the Rapture of the Church will take place before the so-called seven year tribulation period, which is known as the pre-trib Rapture.
 Some teach that the Rapture occurs in the middle of the tribulation period; that’s known as the mid-trib Rapture.
 They teach that the people of Israel will come to faith in Christ during this seven years tribulation period.
 They teach that at the end of it, Christ will return to judge the world and to set up His earthly millennial kingdom, where the Old Testament prophecies regarding Israel are finally fulfilled.

 In this kingdom – according to premillennialists – will dwell glorified saints with non-glorified saints, and with unbelievers too, because they believe there will be surviving believers from the tribulation period who will enter this kingdom — but not everyone will be saved during this 1000 year reign.
 The Jewish temple with its animal sacrifices will also be restored (as a memorial, they say).
 At the end of this kingdom, Satan will be released to gather all the unbelievers against Christ and His people for one final battle before we enter into the Eternal Kingdom of the new heaven and new earth (Rev 21 and 22).